7D2DMods/NPCs/Mods/aXUi_Dialog/ReadMe.md

 <property name="NPCID" value="spheretest"/>
 ~~~~~~~~~~~~~~~

-the dialog-id, "GenericNPC" makes a reference to the dialog.xml file, and brings up the chat and interaction window.
+The dialog-id, "GenericNPCWithQuest" makes a reference to the dialog.xml file, and brings up the chat and interaction window.

 ~~~~~~~~~~~~~~~{.xml}
    <!-- Generic Dialog with Quest options (if quests are available -->